jvkassi/autosales-integrator/README.md

 You can test with SoapUI 5.5.0.
 1. Load the project using the SoapUI project file _REST-Autosales-soapui-project.xml_
-2. Start the MockService in SoapUI
+2. Start the MockService in SoapUI.
+The MockService would run at localhost:8080
 3. Run positive and negative test cases